 If the fluid is exposed to cold temp, then its viscosity tends to be high and more energy is required to pump the fluid.
 A thick fluid produces higher pressure drop and generates excessive heat.
 It may lead to the sluggish operation, higher power consumption, and lower mechanical efficiency of the system.
 It may also produce cavitation and damage filters.

 Certain hydraulic systems are subjected to wide variations in temperatures.
-A high-pressure, high-precision hydraulic system is sensitive to changes in the viscosity of its fluid medium at low temperatures.
-Mobile hydraulic systems are exposed to the outside environment.
 Such systems require high viscosity index (VI) fluid to maintain its viscosity at a constant value irrespective of variations in the temperature.

 Air Release Property